INTERMEDIATE MACROECONOMICS 2 - 2022/3

 - their skills in economic knowledge and graphical interpretation,

-- their knowledge of the model and also their ability to analyse past economic phenomena through the lens of the New-Keynesian model of the business cycle.
+- their knowledge of the model and also their ability to analyse economic phenomena through the lens of modern macroeconomic models.

 Formative assessment and feedback

 Students will receive verbal feedback during lectures every week, as well as during the problem-solving tutorials.
-The solutions to the problem sets are posted online after the tutorials have taken place.
+The solutions to the problem sets are posted online after the tutorials have taken place and this allows students to check their progress on a weekly basis.

-- provide students with an economic model necessary for the study of macroeconomic problems.
+- To provide students with an economic model necessary for the study of macroeconomic problems.

-- demonstrate how to aggregate microeconomic behaviour of economic agents to analyse macroeconomic performance.
-Particular preference is made to the micro-foundations of macro models and to the role that market imperfections play in labour and product markets and to the role of institutions in designing macroeconomic policies.
+- To demonstrate how to aggregate microeconomic behaviour of economic agents to analyse macroeconomic performance.
+Particular reference is made to the micro-foundations of macro models and to the role that market imperfections play in labour and product markets and to the role of institutions in designing macroeconomic policies.

 |002||Appreciate how different schools of thought approach analysis of macroeconomic problems||KC|